 \section{Evaluation}

-In this section, we aim to validate the practicality and effectiveness of our metrics and algorithms by conducting thorough simulation and real-world experiments.
-Our primary assumption is that energy margins and caging analysis can effectively characterize robustness in manipulation.
+This section aims to validate the practicality and effectiveness of our metrics and algorithms by conducting simulation and real-world experiments.
+Our key assumption is that energy margins and caging analysis can effectively characterize robustness in manipulation.
 To verify this, we designed four simulated manipulation tasks and used our metrics to predict their robustness and task success.
 More specifically, we generated multiple trajectories of the tasks and recorded their system kinematic information and ground-truth labels of robustness and success.
 We computed the metrics offline, used them to make predictions and compared the results with the ground-truth labels.
 Through the experiments, we validated the reliable prediction capability of our metrics in environments with complex contact events.
-Furthermore, we conducted ablation studies to verify the efficiency of our kinodynamic planning algorithms and the robustness against different model parameter errors.
+Furthermore, we verify the efficiency of our kinodynamic planning algorithms and the robustness against different model parameter errors.

 \ifthenelse{\boolean{includeFigures}}{

 }{}